Gonorrhea resistance to antibiotics is increasing – DW – 06/10/2024

 Overall, the ECDC figures are reflected in data that the World Health Organization is seeing in other regions, including Africa and Asia.

-"Antimicrobial resistance is not the only cause [there], but in countries where antimicrobial resistance is even higher than in Europe, it is contributing to the increase in bacterial STIs," said Wi, adding that, globally, 73 countries report antimicrobial resistance data in gonorrhea.
+"Antimicrobial resistance is not the only cause [there], but in countries where antimicrobial resistance is even higher than in Europe, it is contributing to the increase in bacterial STIs," said Wi, adding that, globally, 73 countries have reported antimicrobial resistance data in gonorrhea.

 The ECDC data indicated a rise in pharyngeal (throat) gonorrhea, while cases of genital and anorectal gonorrhea remained stable in 2022.